The International Workshop on Spatio-Temporal Data Intelligence and Foundation Models

 About

 Spatio-temporal data intelligence, which includes sensing, managing, and mining large scale data across space and time, plays a pivotal role in understanding complex systems in real-world applications, such as urban computing and smart cities.
-With the rapid evolution of foundation models and their growing potential to transform spatio-temporal analytics, we propose a comprehensive half-day workshop at CIKM 2025, catering to professionals, researchers, and practitioners who are interested in spatio-temporal data intelligence and foundation models to address real-world challenges.
+With the rapid evolution of foundation models and their growing potential to transform spatio-temporal analytics, we hold a comprehensive half-day workshop at CIKM 2025, catering to professionals, researchers, and practitioners who are interested in spatio-temporal data intelligence and foundation models to address real-world challenges.

 The workshop will not only offer a platform for knowledge exchange but also acknowledge outstanding contributions through a distinguished Best Paper Award.
 A dedicated panel discussion will explore recent advances, emerging trends, and open challenges in integrating spatio-temporal data and emerging machine learning techniques, fostering dialogue between academia and industry.